dustsignal/adsb-radarscope/README.md

 # ADSB Radarscope

 ADSB Radarscope is a self-contained, browser-based ADS-B virtual radar display.
-It's a single HTML file that fetches aircraft data from a ```tar1090``` or ```dump1090-fa``` instance and renders it on a classic, round radar scope.
+It's a single HTML file that fetches aircraft data from a ```tar1090``` (or ```dump1090-fa```) instance and renders it on a classic, round radar scope.
 It requires no server-side backend, libraries, or complex setup—just a web browser and a source for aircraft data.

+> [!NOTE]
+> There are bugs, there are undocumented features that trigger on specific conditions, it's release 1 and you may need to figure things out on your own to get it working for your specific setup.
+Read the entire README.md because you are most likly hiting the CORS roadblock.

 ![Screenshot of ADSB Scope.](/assets/adsb-scope.webp)
 ![Screenshot of ADSB Scope Light Mode.](/assets/adsb-scope-light.webp)

 ## Key Features

 * **Almost Zero Installation:** Runs entirely in your web browser from a single HTML file.
-Set a few configuration variables and simply drop the file in your ```tar1090``` or ```dump1090-fa``` folder.
+Set a few configuration variables and simply drop the file in your ```tar1090``` (or ```dump1090-fa```) folder.
 * **Highly Customizable:**
   * 13 UI themes (light and dark modes).
   * 50 radar scope color themes.